 Adjacent/Surrounding Properties.
-An additional 54 single-family residential parcels owned by D.R.
-Horton BAY, which are not within the Series 2014A Districts, are located immediately adjacent to the north of the Parkview site and are planned to constitute a second phase of Parkview ("Parkview II").
-Site development for Parkview II is anticipated to begin in spring 2014 and be completed by the end of 2014 and home construction within Parkview II is anticipated to commence in April 2014.
-Existing single-family residences and an apartment project have previously been completed on properties adjacent to the south and west of the Parkview site.
-The property adjacent to the east of the Parkview site is owned by the City of Rocklin and reserved for open space and storm drainage purposes.
-With the exception of the 54 lots within the Parkview II site noted above, there are no other undeveloped adjacent parcels currently planned for development.
+An additional 61 single-family residential parcels owned by D.R.
+Horton BAY, which are not within the Series 2014B Districts, are located immediately adjacent to the south of the Parkview II site and constitute Parkview I. Site development for Parkview I began in spring 2014 and is expected to be completed by the second quarter of 2015.
+Existing single-family residences and an apartment project have previously been completed on properties adjacent to the west of the Parkview II site.
+The property adjacent to the east of the Parkview II site is owned by the City of Rocklin and reserved for open space and storm drainage purposes.
+With the exception of the remaining lots being developed or yet to be developed within the Parkview I site noted above, there are no other undeveloped adjacent parcels currently planned for development.

 Developer Information.
 D.R.
-Horton BAY, Inc. a Delaware corporation ("D.R.
-Horton BAY") is a subsidiary of D.R.
+Horton BAY, Inc. is a subsidiary of D.R.
 Horton, Inc., a Delaware corporation ("D.R.
 Horton"), a public company whose common stock is traded on the New York Stock Exchange under the symbol "DHI".
 Founded in 1978 and headquartered in Fort Worth, Texas, D.R.
-Horton, Inc. has operations in 77 markets in 27 states in the East, Midwest, Southeast, South Central, Southwest and West regions of the United States.
-D.R.
-Horton, Inc. and its subsidiaries, including D.R.
-Horton BAY, design, construct, market and sell single-family detached homes, townhomes, duplexes, triplexes and condominiums primarily to entry level and move-up buyers.
+Horton constructs and sells homes through its operating divisions in 27 states and 79 metropolitan markets of the United States, under the names of D.R.
+Horton America's Builder, Express Homes, Emerald Homes, Breland Homes, Regent Homes and Crown Communities.

 D.R.
 Horton is subject to the informational requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and in accordance therewith files reports, proxy statements and other information, including financial statements, with the Securities and Exchange Commission (the "SEC").
 Such filings, particularly D.R.
-Horton's Annual Report on Form 10-K for the fiscal year ended September 30, 2013, as filed by D.R.
-Horton, Inc. with the SEC on November 26, 2013 set forth certain data relative to the consolidated results of operations and financial position of D.R.
+Horton's Annual Report on Form 10-K for the fiscal year ended September 30, 2014, as filed by D.R.
+Horton, Inc. with the SEC on November 18, 2014 set forth certain data relative to the consolidated results of operations and financial position of D.R.
 Horton and its subsidiaries, including D.R.
-Horton Bay, as of such dates.
+Horton BAY, as of such dates.